roger-frybarger/rogers-math-whiteboard/CONTRIBUTING.md

 3. It is assumed that you have read the README.md file and adhered to the eslint code quality standards as explained in that file.
 If you find a need to make an exception to these standards, be prepared to make a compelling case for why such an exception is needed.
+An exemption to this would be adding words to the eslint spellcheck ignore list.
+As long as you explain why the word should be added, that will probably be fine.
+If you need something more than that though, be prepared to explain it.

 ## Code of Conduct